 - 25% of the grant amount if the MHGJII program is in a county with a population of less than 100,000.

-If the MHGJII program is in more than one county, the percentage is the grant amount needed for the largest county.
+If the MHGJII program is in more than one county, the percentage required is based on the population of the largest county served by the grant award.

 Legislative Statute and Enabling Legislation